JumpFromPaper X Dream Chaser Lao Wang

 Do you have an eternal rule to live by? and how would you encourage people to follow their intuition and take a chance?

 What I’m learning in this phase of my life is to be fearless and give what you want to try.
 It’s always difficult to step out of comfort zone.
 But, the more I’m fearless and spontaneous, the more I can make out of it.
-It always works to me when I don’t overthink.
+It always works for me when I don’t overthink.

 What is the most controversial issue you think that is important and needs our attention?

-Hmmm, I think issues that are related to discrimination are tough.
+I think issues that are related to discrimination are tough.
 It could be sexual inequality, LGBT rights, races, and nationalities.
-We really need to let go our self-esteems and try to understand others sometimes.
+We really need to let go our self-esteem and try to understand others sometimes.
 Or else, it’s really easy to be one of the accomplices of hurting someone without paying attention.

 Do you have any upcoming plans?